 Poorly-trained performers sound like someone “reading a sales announcement to a demographic” rather than having a conversation with a friend.
 They tend to impersonate low-skilled, low-paid (“bad”) voice over performances they have heard.

-We provide T.A.S.K. standards to test, measure and certify performers in each of these core competencies.
+We provide T.A.S.K. standards for competence assessment: To test, measure and certify performers in each of these core competencies.
 Becoming certified requires demonstrating proficiency and understanding in an area of competency.

 Certification standards exist for Beginner, Intermediate, Advanced and Professional levels.